All Episodes

-Hi, welcome back, Rush Limbaugh, and lots to do on our final day here before the final live show before well, not the final live show.
+Hi, welcome back, Rush Limbaugh, and lots to do on our final day here before the final live show.

 I mean, Mark Stein will be here tomorrow.

-I mean, a final live show hosted by me, El Rushbo.
+I mean, the final live show hosted by me, El Rushbo, before the new year.

 It's open line Friday on Wednesday.

-We will get to your phone calls at 800-282-288 to the email address L Rushmall at EIBNet.com.
+We will get to your phone calls at 800-282-2882, the email address, lrushbo at eibnet.com.

-House Democrats tried today to force a vote on uh the Senate's two-month extension of payroll tax cut, but Republicans gaveled the House closed to prevent them from having a chance as top Republican leaders huddled down the hall to try to figure a way out of the mess.
+House Democrats tried today to force a vote on the Senate's two-month extension of payroll tax cut, but Republicans gaveled the House closed to prevent them from having a chance as top Republican leaders huddled down the hall to try to figure a way out of the mess.

 Remember, folks, how Obama and the news media fought a temporary deal during the debt ceiling debate.